Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

-The introduction of the geographic features (MFG) and of non-linearity and hidden layers (DG) leads to a significant improvement of the overall performance. { In England, the relative improvement of MFG and DG with respect to G is significant, with values of about 139\% and 246\%, respectively, in the last decile of population (see Figure \ref{fig:performance}a, b and Table \ref{tab:rel_improvement_cpc}).
+The introduction of the geographic features (MFG) and of non-linearity and hidden layers (DG) leads to a significant improvement of the overall performance.
+In England, the relative improvement of MFG and DG with respect to G is significant, with values of about 139\% and 246\%, respectively, in the last decile of population (see Figure \ref{fig:performance}a,b and Table \ref{tab:rel_improvement_cpc}).
 Even in the first decile of the population, we find a relative improvement of DG with respect to G of 3\%.
 Similarly, in the other two countries we have an improvement of MFG and DG over G of 14\% and 66\% (Italy) and of 351\% and 1076\% (New York State), respectively.
-Note that DG's improvement on G is a common characteristic, as DG improves on G in all the tiles for all countries (see Figure \ref{fig:performance}). }
+Note that DG's improvement on G is a common characteristic, as DG improves on G in all the regions of interest for all countries (see Figure \ref{fig:performance}).
+We find that the performances of NG and MFG are country specific.
+In England, MFG outperforms NG, as opposed to Italy and New York State where NG outperforms MFG (Figure~\ref{fig:performance}).
+Despite these country-specific differences, we observe a clear pattern in our results that is valid for all countries: G has always the worst performance and DG has always the best performance, while MFG and NG have intermediate performances.
+This confirms our hypothesis that the increased performance of DG originates from the interplay between a richer set of geographics features (present in MFG but not in NG) and the model’s nonlinearity (present in NG but not in MFG).